Census-Antiquity-Renaissance/BBAW-Census-API/README.md

 9. Open your browser and visit <http://localhost:8000/monuments> to fetch the first 100 monuments.
 10. Open another tab and visit <http://localhost:8000/monument/152707> to fetch a specific monument.

-## Creator

-© 2018-2020 by Berlin-Brandenburg Academy of Sciences and Humanities

-Developed by TELOTA, a DH working group of the Berlin-Brandenburg Academey of Sciences and Humanities http://www.bbaw.de/telota telota@bbaw.de.
-Developer: Oliver Pohl

 ## License

 This repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.